Employees Drive Social Responsibility in Wausau

 Next year we’re planning to have a big presence at the Humane Society’s “Run for Their Lives” 5K fundraiser.
 It’s a really fun event – pet-friendly of course!

-And then there’s our own “Garbage for Graebel” program.
+And then there’s our own “Garbage for Graebel” programme.
 Over the course of a week we send teams to the local park each afternoon, armed only with garbage bags and gloves, to pick up trash!
 On the Friday evening of that week we have a cookout at the park.

 The survey process has been extremely important in identifying activities our people are passionate about – that helps participation rates of course.
 And we have an exceptionally engaged Social Committee – incredible people who care and want to make a difference by coming together to do good.